OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: The OutLines Code

 \section{The {\tt OutLines} Code}

 , a portmanteau of outflows and spectral lines, implements all of the above model components in a single code for emission and absorption lines.
 The code is designed to be simultaneously efficient and user-friendly, with a straightforward user interface and ready scientific application.
 Below, we assess {\tt OutLines} in the contexts of standard techniques, including empirical percentiles and multi-Gaussian fitting.
-Details of the architecture and use of the {\tt OutLines} code can be found in Appendix \ref{apx:OutLines}.
+Details of the architecture and use of the {\tt OutLines} code can be found in Appendix \ref{apx:OutLines} { with additional examples available in Jupyter notebooks online at \url{https://github.com/sflury/OutLines}}.